 What is a Recovery Coach?

 Recovery coaching is the collaborative work done between a professional Recovery Coach and their client to take the client from where they are now to where they want to be.
-Clients who hire a recovery coach usually are seeking relief from their addictions, or are seeking to enter into recovery, or want to enhance their recovery, always looking for a safer, more balanced, happier life.
+Clients who hire a recovery coach usually are seeking relief from their negative behavioral patterns or addictions, or are seeking to enter into recovery, or want to enhance their recovery, always looking for a safer, more balanced, happier life.
 Coaches help clients sustain positive life changes.

 Recovery is a process of change through which individuals improve their health and wellness, live a self-directed life and strive to reach their full potential.